jayaramcloud/nginx-ingress/README.md

 kubectl get all -n nginx-ingress
 ```

-Get the IP address of the Load balancer and enter it in the DNS of the domain management interface:
+3. Get the IP address of the Load balancer and enter it in the DNS of the domain management interface:
 ```
 ping the hostname & ensure it resolves ping mydomain.com
 ```

-Install the Nginx Ingress
+4. Install the Nginx Ingress **Resource**:
 ```
 kubectl apply -f nginx-ingress.yaml
 ```

-Open a browser and access the apps:
+5. Open a browser and access the apps:
 ```
 www.mysite.com
 ```